 Let It Be Guitar! showcases fresh new arrangements of these familiar tunes, employing a wide variety of musical styles and guitar sounds, paying tribute to Paterson’s biggest influences including Les Paul, Chet Atkins, Jorgen Ingmann, James Burton, Buddy Emmons, Ernest Ranglin and many more.

+Classic debut album on LP for the FIRST TIME.
 Highlights include drop-dead, now classic cool honky tonk gems like "Every Kinda Music But Country," "The Buck Starts Here," and the sing-a-long fave "She Took A Lot Of Pills (And Died)."

 "‘Going to New Orleans’ is this song I learned street busking in New Orleans.
 The oldest version that I can find is that of Babe Stovall.
 Babe was a notorious street performer through the '60s and '70s.
 His original version was entitled ‘G’wine to New Orleans.'